2002 United States House of Representatives elections in Georgia: Predictions

+Results

 District 2

 Incumbent Democratic Congressman Sanford Bishop has represented this relatively liberal, southwestern Georgia district since his initial election in 1992.
 Pulling from Valdosta, Albany, Americus and some of Columbus, this district has a considerable African-American population, which contributed to the district's liberal bent and to Congressman Bishop's continual elections.
 Bishop won his sixth term in Congress without any opposition.